Nevius Street Bridge

-The bridge, described using its historic name, Raritan Bridge, was added to the National Register of Historic Places on November 12, 1992 for its engineering and method of construction.
+that once carried car traffic across the Raritan River between Hillsborough Township and Raritan Borough in Somerset County, New Jersey, United States.
+The bridge, described using its historic name, Raritan Bridge, was added to the National Register of Historic Places on November 12, 1992, for its engineering and method of construction.
+It is part of the Metal Truss Bridges in Somerset County Multiple Property Submission (MPS).

-Background

-Joannes Nevius was born in Zoelen, Netherlands, in 1627 and emigrated to New Amsterdam in 1651.
-His grandson, Petrus or Peter Nevius, was the first with the Nevius name to come to the Raritan Valley in Somerset County.

 History

+In the 1840s, a wooden bridge crossed at the current location.
+The current 150 ft bridge was built in 1886 by the Wrought Iron Bridge Company of Canton, Ohio.
+The construction of the nearby John Basilone Veterans Memorial Bridge replaced the Nevius Street Bridge in 2005.
+The bridge now serves as a pedestrian bridge, connecting River Road in Hillsborough with the Raritan River Greenway.

 The Raritan Water Power Canal is located at the north end of the bridge.
 The water pumping station built c.
 1900 by James B. Duke and the canal hydroelectric power plant are not part of the NRHP listing, but are noted in the description section.